|

 Dan Wilson's novel about robot apocalypse is good enough for Spielberg

-Max Brooks imagines a future war, World War Z, against zombies
+Max Brooks imagines World War Z against zombies, now a major movie

 Mark Lilla reflects on Chinese interest in Leo Strauss and Carl Schmitt